NsCDE/NsCDE/README.md

    tools and applications.
 FVWM3 is also supported.

-   Visually, **NsCDE** mimics CDE, the well known Common Desktop Environment of many comercial UNIX systems of the nineties.
+   Visually, **NsCDE** mimics CDE, the well known Common Desktop Environment of many commercial UNIX systems of the nineties.
 It supports CDE backdrops and palettes with FVWM colorsets and has a theme generator for Xt, Xaw, Motif, GTK2, GTK3, Qt4 and Qt5.
 Integrating all these bits and pieces, the user gets a retro visual experience across almost all X11 applications.